 Comparison Table: QuickBooks & Dynamics 365 Business Central

 |Overall Functionality||Very Good||Good|

-Overall, I would score a win for Dynamics 365 in most cases.
-It’s very hard to beat $40/month for all of that functionality.
+Overall, I would score a win for Dynamics 365 Business Central in most cases.
 There are a few scenarios in which you might choose QuickBooks, though:

-- You or your accountant is deeply knowledgeable in QuickBooks and you don’t want to learn a new tool.
+- You or your accountant is deeply knowledgeable in QuickBooks, and you’re willing to continue training for new versions of QuickBooks rather than learning a new tool.

-- You don’t want to host your data in the cloud.
+- Regulatory concerns prevent you from hosting your data in the cloud.